 This information is definitely useful for anyone doing business in India but again, we don’t want to stereotype.
 Try using words like many and often to modify what you’re saying.
 For example, you said “a lot of travelers get confused.”
 That’s an excellent way to word it because it’s clear that this is not true of all travelers.

 Tuesday’s class was about effective written communication.
-When we communication with words, we need to choose the right communication tools.
+When we communicate with words, we need to choose the right communication tools.
 We learned the differences between email, mail and text at the workplace.

 There are so many options available to us it can be hard to choose the right one.
 This program should get you thinking about what questions to consider before choosing a specific communication tool.